pigmonkey/firewarden/README.md

     $ firewarden chromium http://www.forbes.com

-When using Firewarden to run `chromium` or `google-chrome`, the script will prevent the first run greeting, disable the default browser check, and prevent the [WebRTC IP leak][3].

 ## Local Files

 If the final argument appears to be a local file, Firewarden will copy the file